Last updated: May 29, 2026

 If help is delayed or confusing

 Delays do not always mean you did something wrong.
-Many services depend on funding, staff, providers, and county rules.
-If you are waiting, ask the office what you can do next.
+Many services depend on funding, staff, providers, local schedules, and county rules.
+If you are waiting, ask what you can do next.

-• Ask if a different service can help while you wait.
+- Ask if another service can help while you wait.

 If you feel overwhelmed, make one call at a time.
 Start with the AAA, then ask the worker to name the next best call.
 Write down the date, the name of the person you spoke with, and what they told you.